biocatiit/musclex/docs/AppSuite/ProjectionTraces/Projection-Traces--How-to-use.md

 ## Step 2 — Center, rotation, and Quadrant Folded mode

-Set the center and rotation on the **first** image; the same values are then propagated to every other image in the folder.
+Getting an **accurate diffraction center and rotation angle is critical** — every box, peak mirror, and projection is computed relative to them, so a center or angle that is even slightly off will bias every result downstream.
+Set them carefully on the **first** image; the same values are then propagated to every other image in the folder.

 **Quadrant Folded** checkbox (top of the right panel) — check this if the input is already quadrant-folded.
 PT will then take the diffraction center to be `(width/2, height/2)`.
 If unchecked, the center is taken from auto-detection or the manual tools below.